OpenEvalProject/evals/manuscripts/elife-52612/v2/manuscript.md

 ## Abstract

 Cleavage of APP by BACE1/β-secretase initiates the amyloidogenic cascade leading to Amyloid-β (Aβ) production. α-Secretase initiates the non-amyloidogenic pathway preventing Aβ production.
 Several APP mutations cause familial Alzheimer’s disease (AD), while the Icelandic APP mutation near the BACE1-cleavage site protects from sporadic dementia, emphasizing APP’s role in dementia pathogenesis.
-To study APP protective/pathogenic mechanisms, we generated knock-in rats carrying either the protective ( App ) or the pathogenic Swedish mutation ( p App ), also located near the BACE1-cleavage site. α-Cleavage is favored over β-processing in s App rats.
+To study APP protective/pathogenic mechanisms, we generated knock-in rats carrying either the protective (Appp) or the pathogenic Swedish mutation (Apps), also located near the BACE1-cleavage site. α-Cleavage is favored over β-processing in Appp rats.
 Consequently, non-amyloidogenic and amyloidogenic APP metabolites are increased and decreased, respectively.
-The reverse APP processing shift occurs in p App rats.
+The reverse APP processing shift occurs in Apps rats.
 These opposite effects on APP β/α-processing suggest that protection from and pathogenesis of dementia depend upon combinatorial and opposite alterations in APP metabolism rather than simply on Aβ levels.
-The Icelandic mutation also protects from aging-dependent cognitive decline, suggesting that similar mechanisms underlie physiological cognitive aging. s
+The Icelandic mutation also protects from aging-dependent cognitive decline, suggesting that similar mechanisms underlie physiological cognitive aging.

 ## Introduction